kklein/pdp24-metalearners/slides/slides.md

 <!-- _footer: ''-->
 <!-- _header: ''-->

-# Catering Causal Inference: An Introduction to `metalearners`
+# CATEring Causal Inference: An Introduction to `metalearners`

-## A Flexible MetaLearner Library in Python
+## Flexible MetaLearners in Python

 ---